silogen/kaiwo/docs/docs/reference/aim.md

 ## Lifecycle

 1. Publish an AIMClusterModel with the canonical model name and image.
-2. Create an AIMServiceTemplate in the target namespace, referencing the AIMClusterModel by its canonical name and selecting metric, precision, GPUs per replica, GPU model, and tensor parallelism.
+2. Create an AIMServiceTemplate in the target namespace, referencing the AIMClusterModel by its canonical name and selecting metric, precision, GPUs per replica and GPU model.
 Optionally set `warmCache: true` to warm immediately after discovery.
 3. If cache warming is enabled, caches are created and filled.
 Templates that resolve to the same source share the same ReadWriteMany cache.
 4. Deploy an AIMService referencing the model and the template.
 Optionally set `replicas`.
 5. If exposure and routing are enabled, the service is reachable through the namespace’s Gateway instance.